 You can transfer your AVC plan to one or more different pension arrangements even if you are still an active member of the main LGPS scheme.
-However, you must stop paying AVCs in any LGPS employment you hold before you can transfer your AVC plan.
-If you hold more than one AVC plan, you must transfer all of your plans (even if they are held with different LGPS funds).
+If you were an active member after 31 March 2014, you can only do this before you take your LGPS pension.
+You must stop paying AVCs in any LGPS employment you hold before you can transfer your AVC plan.

+If you hold more than one AVC plan, you must transfer all of your plans, even if they are held with different LGPS funds.